SuiteDash vs Jira: Honest Comparison for 2026

 SuiteDash

 Invoicing is a core feature on every plan.
 One-time and recurring invoices, automatic payment reminders, and payments through Stripe, PayPal, and other gateways.
 Time tracking entries convert directly into invoice line items.
-Proposals and contracts with e-signatures can include payment collection, so clients sign and pay in one flow.
+Proposals and contracts with e-signatures (Thrive and above) can include payment collection, so clients sign and pay in one flow.

 Jira